alkhrom/Git-demo2/index.md

 ## Encoding Outside BMP
 Right after ASCII had been extended onto fixed-width two-byte UCS-2 to cover 65 536 symbols , IT people were as naive as to think it would be enough forever.
-However, it appeared pretty soon it wouldn't, so one more restructuring of the Unicode character set was undertaken to shape it in its currently valid manner, which is:
+However, it appeared pretty soon it wouldn't, so one more restructuring of the Unicode character set was undertaken to shape it as we know it today, which is:
+The former USC-2 character set is now referred to as the Basic Multilinguial  Plane (BMP)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjIwNzA5MzgwLDEwMzQ4NzEwOSwtODMyOD
-A1NDgyLDIwNzU3OTE0NDksMTA2NzcwNTQ4MiwyMDE5MDE2MjYx
-LC03NzMyMDM1NzksMzkyMzc0MjI5LDk4ODE4NzgxOSw5MDkxMz
-k3MDgsLTcyMTg5MjgxOSwtODU2ODE5MDk1LC0xMjk1NzI5NDI2
-LC0yMTExMzM5NjMwLC00MTg3NDA5NDIsLTQwMTMxNTk1NywxMj
-g3MDEzMDE4LDI4NDcxMzE2MywyMDkxMTA3NzYwLDQ3MDA4NjY1
-MV19
+eyJoaXN0b3J5IjpbLTI3ODI5MDUwNywxMDM0ODcxMDksLTgzMj
+gwNTQ4MiwyMDc1NzkxNDQ5LDEwNjc3MDU0ODIsMjAxOTAxNjI2
+MSwtNzczMjAzNTc5LDM5MjM3NDIyOSw5ODgxODc4MTksOTA5MT
+M5NzA4LC03MjE4OTI4MTksLTg1NjgxOTA5NSwtMTI5NTcyOTQy
+NiwtMjExMTMzOTYzMCwtNDE4NzQwOTQyLC00MDEzMTU5NTcsMT
+I4NzAxMzAxOCwyODQ3MTMxNjMsMjA5MTEwNzc2MCw0NzAwODY2
+NTFdfQ==
 -->